PipedreamHQ/pipedream/docs/docs/code/go/README.md

 }
 ```

-In our Go step, we can access this data in the `Steps` variable from the `pd` package.
-Specifically, this data from the POST request into our workflow is available in the `trigger` dictionary item.
+You can access this data in the `Steps` variable from the `pd` package.
+Specifically, this data from the POST request into our workflow is available in the `trigger` map.

 ```go
 package main